-- Turn OFF all lights and accessories and remove the ignition key to avoid damaging the electrical system. - Determine from the chart on the fuse panel which fuse controls that component. - 3.
-Remove that fuse and see if it is blown.
+Turn OFF all lights and accessories and remove the ignition key to

+- avoid damaging the electrical system. - Determine from the chart on the fuse panel which fuse controls that component. - If the circuit has a fuse, remove that fuse and see if it is blown. - If the circuit has a polyswitch, have your electrical system inspected by an authorized dealer not available, a fuse of a lower rating may be temporarily substituted.
+You can also use a fuse from a circuit you can do temporarily without (for example an accessory circuit or radio).